 Islands have beautiful beaches and fine lagoon with extremely clean water and excellent sights for divers.
 The nature in the reefs is little disturbed.

 The only known endemic bird of this atoll – the flightless Wake Island Rail (Gallirallus wakensis) was exterminated by the starving Japanese soldiers in 1945.

-Dramatic events took place on the island during the World War, in 1941 – 1945, when the American garrison was overpowered by Japanese army and the island was occupied.
-Many people lost their lives in the island during the warfare.
+Dramatic events took place on the island during the World War, in 1941 – 1945, when the American garrison was overpowered by the Japanese army and the island was occupied.
+Many people lost their lives on the island during warfare.

 In the islands are seen remnants of Japanese fortifications.

 Described landmarks of Wake Island

 If you see this after your page is loaded completely, leafletJS files are missing.